fanonxr/G4-design-patterns/README.md

   #### Negatives
   * a lot of forwarding calls
   * can be difficult to extend to subclasses if there are too many implementations in the interface
-  * We need to know the type of object the visit() method does
+  * We need to know the type of object the visit method does

+  # mediator pattern
+  Definition: "It defines the interface for communication between colleague objects."

+  #### Whats the problem the mediator address
+  We need similar objects to communicate with each other whenever that object wants to send out an update

+  #### Whats the solution?
+  create one main object that describes/dictates how other objects communicate with one another.

+  #### benefits
+  * Objects are not coupled to one another
+  * flexible way of handling communication between a group of objects
+  * limits sub-classing

+  #### Negatives
+  * centralizes control -> the mediator class will hold the complexity of handling the interaction
+  * potential to make the mediator a monolith

+  #### Similar patterns
+  * Facade
+  * Observer